-Make sure you don't go over the pensions lifetime allowance
+Make sure your pension savings don't breach the lifetime allowance

-Breaching the lifetime allowance for pension savings could prove very costly, says David Prosser.
+Don’t forget the lifetime allowance when reviewing your pension planning – breaching it could prove very costly, says David Prosser.

 For many people, January is the month to get their personal finances organised, particularly if they have to file their self-assessment tax returns by the end of the month.
 However, one job that often gets overlooked – even though it could lead to a future tax headache – is a review of whether you have a problem with the lifetime allowance on pension savings.